CorinneBosch/gift-hub/README.md

 ```

 The server side uses Jest for end-point testing.\
-Test data is stored in a seperate Mongoose database.
+Test data is stored in a seperate database table.\
+Create a seperate database in your cluster.\
+Set it equal to `DB_URI_TEST` in your `.env` file.
 ```
 $ cd server && npm test
 ```